-Source: UC Corporate Student data on all California residents who applied
+Source: UC Corporate Student data on all California residents who applied for freshman admission between 1994 and 2011 and for whom complete data were available on all covariates.
+N = 901,905.

 At institutions that continue to employ the SAT and ACT, this cost/benefit trade-off is of course well-known.
 While many smaller colleges have gone "test optional," most highly selective universities have not.
 At those institutions, a détente has emerged that accepts SAT/ACT scores as an indicator of individual differences in readiness for college, yet acknowledges that test scores are affected by disparities in students' opportunity to learn.
 Rather than eliminate tests, colleges and universities make accommodations in how tests are used.
 Almost all selective institutions now consider SAT/ACT scores as only one of several factors in their "holistic" admissions process, and not necessarily the most important factor.
 Many institutions also give admissions preferences to applicants from socioeconomic categories most adversely affected when test scores are emphasized as a selection criterion.
 These and other accommodations serve to offset the adverse statistical effect of SAT/ACT scores on admission of low income, first-generation college, and underrepresented minority applicants.